ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 Before diving into gas and wallets, let's cover those two fundamental building blocks: **accounts**, and **transactions**.

+"BUT WAIT!
+I connected my **wallet** to get funds, not my **account**."
+Don't worry, your account is in your wallet.
+Your wallet is like a protective shell for your accounts, we'll go deeper on wallets in checkpoint 1.

 There are two types of accounts, and by the end of the challenge you'll have interacted with both.
 You will also have made several transactions!